FadyMak/webtask-migration-assistant/README.md

 If your target (development) tenant is newly created and contains no pre-existing Rules or Connections, you do not have to worry about naming conflicts.

-If your target (development) tenant contains Connections/Rules which have the same name as the source (production) tenant, then the Migration Assistant will list those resources and ask you to select one of two options:
+If your target (development) tenant contains Connections/Rules which have the same name as the source (production) tenant, then the Migration Assistant will list those resources and ask you to select one of three options:

-1. Skip the rules/connections that have the same name when copying them between tenants
+1. Copy over the rules/connections that have the same name and prefix them with `migrated-`
+2. Update the rules/connections that have the same name
-2. Copy over the rules/connections that have the same name and prefix them with `migrated-`
+3. Skip the rules/connections that have the same name when copying them between tenants

 ## Next Steps